 The following fluid flow experiments were conducted using the 2-D bed packed bed.
 These experiments were conducted using both the narrowly sized ore (20-26.5 mm) and the realistic ore mixture (2-26.5 mm):

-Single drip emitter liquid addition tests to investigate horizontal liquid spread and inter-particle flow paths development - A single horizontal drip point located at the centre of the top of the bed (see Figure 1).
+Single drip emitter liquid addition tests to investigate horizontal liquid spread and inter-particle flow paths development - A single horizontal drip point is located at the centre of the top of the bed (see Figure 1).
 This was done to mimic the behaviour around a single dripper (the width of the 2-D column is similar to the typical spacing between drippers in an industrial heap).
 Liquid was added at 4.2 L/h.

 Intermittent liquid addition tests using the realistic ore mixture to determine the effect of packing on the creation of external flow paths – The realistic ore mixture at steady state was allowed to drain naturally for 3 months and then the drip emitter liquid addition was again started at the top centre of the bed at 4.2 L/h.

-Flooding of the realistic ore bed in order to determine the effect of micro-scale non-uniformities on the development of external flow paths - The realistic ore mixture (initial bed condition was dry) was flooded upwards at a high flow rate by closing all the liquid-outflow ports.
-Then the out-flow ports were reopened while maintaining the liquid addition at the top centre of the bed at 4.2 L/h.
-Once the bed was steady, out-flow liquid measurements were made.
+Flooding of the realistic ore bed in order to determine the effect of micro-scale non-uniformities on the development of external flow paths - The realistic ore mixture (initial bed condition was dry) was flooded by closing all the liquid-outflow ports and adding liquid into the top of the column until it was completely saturated.
+The out-flow ports were then reopened while maintaining the liquid addition at the top centre of the bed at 4.2 L/h.
+Once the bed reached steady state, out-flow liquid measurements were made.